Canes — choosing the right one and using it safely

 Making the Transition Smooth

 Some people benefit from starting with a cane at home, walking indoors in a familiar space before taking it out in public.
-Walking up and down hallways, around the living room, and in the kitchen in a private setting lets someone practice and build confidence before dealing with the added stress of being in public.
+Walking up and down hallways, around the living room, and in the kitchen in a private setting lets someone practice and build confidence before dealing with the added stress of being out in the world.

 Others gain confidence faster by using a cane for a specific activity, like a trip to the grocery store where they know the layout.
 Once they've done it successfully, the anxiety about using it in public decreases.

 Adjusting canes is inexpensive and easy.
-If your older adult finds they don't like quad canes, try a straight cane.
-If the quad cane is too wide for doorways, try a three-wheeled version.
+If your parent finds they don't like a quad cane, try a straight cane.
 If wood feels better than aluminum, switch.
 If an offset cane is more comfortable, use that instead of a standard handle.
 There's no perfect cane, only the one that works best for this person at this time.

 The Goal and the Outcome